kaioteoi/development-config/README.md

 *With __gulp__ installed globally you can use `gulp` commands in any of your projects*

 ### Livereload
-In order to synchronize your code update with your browser, don't forget to add the **[Livereload extension](http://livereload.com/extensions/)** to your browser.
+In order to synchronize your code saving with your browser reload, don't forget to add the **[Livereload extension](http://livereload.com/extensions/)** to your browser.

 ## Usage